UsabilityEngineering/ux-portfolio-MinecraftSt3v3/J02/readMe.md

 <img src="IMG_2109.png" alt="skatebolt" style="width:300px; height:450px;">
 <img src="IMG_2111.png" alt="skatebolt" style="width:300px; height:450px;">

-After two falls, I realized the potential risks of using the electric skateboard and realized that it was not **error tollerant**.
+After two falls, I realized the potential risks of using the electric skateboard and realized that it was not **error tolerant**.
 Falling at high speeds is incredibly painful, and I didn't want to put myself in that situation again.
 It was fun while it lasted, the safety concerns were too great to continue using the skateboard.
-One way this could be avoided is bby having a trigger mechanism on the back of the remote, like this picture below
+One way this could be avoided is by having a trigger mechanism on the back of the remote, like this picture below

 <img src="boosted.png" alt="controller" style="width:300px; height:450px;">